 33. Sharpening the Warrior’s Edge: The Psychology & Science of Training by Bruce K. Siddle

 This book applies scientific experimentation to the art of physical training.
 No other author has managed to objectively understand the cognitive elements of combat.
 Siddle manages to compartmentalize physiological reactions, which allows the analysis to be perfectly synthesized into a textbook read.
 The text captures the palpable response mechanisms that are ingrained within human nature.
 All security professionals can breeze through this report to gleam more about how they act in the line of duty.
 The content of this book can help any defender hone their skills of protection.

 34. Black Medicine: The Dark Art of Death by N. Mashiro

 Bravery is a trait required to read this book, but the details pay off for anyone that withstands the sheer intensity.
 The techniques included in this document are perhaps the most dangerous of any book on this list.
 The intrinsic challenge of mastering this material has rendered it as a cult icon for security workers.
 It would be more influential if a larger amount of people were able to grasp the power, but the rigorous inaccessibility only lends to its appealing mystique.
-Without extrapolating on the physics behind certain motions, Mashiro demonstrates wickedly brutal combat techniques that manipulate hidden weak points on the human body.
-Attacks are designed to target different nerves, including the sciatica.
+Without extrapolating on the physics behind certain motions, Mashiro demonstrates wickedly brutal combat techniques that manipulate hidden weak points in the human body.
+Attacks are designed to target different nerves, including sciatica.
 There are also gruesome instructions on how to disable an opponent by removing their eyeball.
 The book is just the first in a series of four increasingly violent manuals.